-Barrier Lake in Kananaskis Country is one of the most popular spots to head in the entire park.
-It’s beautiful for one, but you can reach it in less than an hour from Calgary, as it’s located right after the entrance to Kananaskis.
+Barrier Lake is one of the most popular spots to head in the entire park and is an amazing Kananaskis hike to enjoy.
+It’s beautiful for one, but you can reach it in less than an hour from Calgary, as it’s located right after the Kananaskis entrance.

 Visitors can choose to either enjoy the lakeshore, or go for a moderate hike to the Prairie View lookout point, head up Jewell Pass via the Prairie View trail, or continue up to Yates Mountain and check out the Barrier Lake Fire Lookout.
 There’s a lot of options here!

-The trail technically isn’t maintained – but don’t worry, it’s still easy, just slightly steeper and rockier to the summit of Yates Mountain and the Barrier Lake Fire Lookout.
+The trail technically isn’t maintained – but don’t worry, it’s still easy, slightly steeper, and rockier to the summit of Yates Mountain and the Barrier Lake Fire Lookout.
 You have about 10-15 more minutes until you hit the peak.

 Enjoy the views from the top of Yates Mountain, although they are much better at the lower lookout point.
 Admire the fire lookout house, but don’t get too close!
 Someone actually lives there and can see if you take a nosy peek into his windows.
 Enjoy the views over Kananaskis and the plains.